sibeshkar/jiminy/README.md

 ```
 Wait a few moments for the remote environment to reset to the sample environment that the agent uses : `wob.mini.BisectAngle-v0`.
 Check `docker logs` of the remote environment container if this agent fails to connect.
 This agent interacts with the environment inside the remote container and returns a tuple of the form `(observation, reward, is_done, info)`with every interaction.

+You can observe what the agent is doing while it runs, by connecting to the remote environment with any VNC client by pointing it towards `localhost:5900`

 ### Recording Demonstrations: